ThijmenDam/BarTranslate/README.md

 Feel free to [share your ideas](https://github.com/ThijmenDam/BarTranslate/discussions)!

-* A quick and easily accessible interface for Google Translate
+* A quick and easily accessible interface for Google Translate.
-* Available for MacOS, Windows and Linux
+* Available for MacOS, Windows and Linux.
+* Hotkey `alt/option + k` to open the tanslate window.

 ### Planned

 * Automatic dark mode based on system.
-* Customizable hotkey to open the translation window.
+* Customizable hotkey.
 * Support for Naver Papago.

 ## Notice for Developers